 Purple is the clear winner when it comes to mattress breathability.
 The key to this is airflow.
-The open Smart Comfort Grid™ of Hyper-Elastic Polymer™ material allows air to circulate at the top of the mattress, where it matters most.
+The open the Purple Grid™ of Hyper-Elastic Polymer™ material allows air to circulate at the top of the mattress, where it matters most.
 The base layer of the Nectar® Mattress has airflow channels, but the air has to reach these first to be effective, and air filtering through un-perforated/un-ventilated foam is not enough.

 Most importantly, Purple mattresses do not contain any memory foam, which is well known for creating heat and breathability issues.
 The Nectar mattress contains multiple layers of memory foam.
 In addition to sleeping hot, be aware that memory foam is also not as durable as the Purple™ Grid.

 There are three basic sleeping positions: back sleeping, side sleeping, and stomach sleeping.
 These distinctions are important since they impact the relative positions of the lower back and the neck.